The Pros and Cons of Airbnb Hosting: Is It Right for You?

 Before you take a leap and start your own Airbnb business, there are several pros and cons of Airbnb hosting that you’ll need to consider.
 The business model isn’t right for everyone.
 Just like some travelers still prefer a hotel room over renting a short-term rental.

-From the financial benefits to the more intangible advantages to the potential drawbacks, the following information will help you to decide if it’s right for you.
+From the financial benefits to the more intangible advantages to the potential drawbacks, the following information, and iGMS’s powerful tools, will help you to decide if it’s right for you.

 Overview of Airbnb Hosting